I’ve been known to dip my fingers in a thousand-and-one pots at any given time, but this is a stew I’m especially excited about.

 For me, I decided I’d pursue my long-lasting love affair with television screenwriting.
 Personally, I’ve always believed that the medium of TV and film supports my storytelling unlike any novel and/or online blog ever could.
 With that in mind, I zeroed-in, cultivated 5-6 concepts/loglines and tried my hand at a blank sheet of digital paper, courtesy of the acclaimed screenwriting software, Final Draft 👨🏽💻.

 The outcome?
 Two TV spec pilots I like to call: “Rubber Hose Gentlemen,” and “Millionaire Mountain.”

 Here’s the logline for my current WIP-novel-turned-spec-pilot, “Rubber Hose Gentlemen”:

-To save his reputation and his company, a mob-controlled, silent animation mogul must solve the shocking murder of an employee while keeping the true nature of his affairs hidden from his colleagues and family.
+New York, 1929.
+To save his reputation and his company, a mob-controlled, silent animation mogul and his imaginary, cartoon sidekick must survive the aftermath of a shocking workplace murder, all while keeping the true nature of his affairs hidden from his colleagues and family.

 And an original idea, inspired by daytime television (there’s a ton of that going on during this latest Melbourne lockdown!), I called “Millionaire Mountain”:

 To protect the secrets of his double-life, a gambling-addicted television host is coerced by a con man into fixing the outcome of his game show.

 Both scripts are available for review to industry personnel at this link.